-Marine Transmission Oil coolers: They are NOT necessarily proprietary — they only have to meet the flow/heat rejection specs needed for the transmission, keep the gear oil at the proper (not to exceed) required temperatures under worst case situations, AND fit the engines raw water circuit. (remember, I am not talking about “coolant cooled” transmissions or oil coolers – different application)
+Marine transmission oil coolers are NOT necessarily proprietary — they only have to meet the flow/heat rejection specs needed for the transmission, keep the gear oil at the proper (not to exceed) temperatures under worst case situations, AND fit the engines raw water circuit. (keep in mind, I am not talking about “coolant cooled” transmissions or oil coolers – different application)

-Constructed from a quality CU-NI (copper-nickel) alloy on the salt water side all furnaced brazed using silver alloy solders designed for “High-Pressure” , usually called “Class II” with operating pressures of 300-500 PSI even if the transmission has lower operating pressures.
+Constructed from a quality CU-NI (copper-nickel) alloy on the salt water side, all furnaced brazed using silver alloy solders designed for “High-Pressure” , usually called “Class II” with operating pressures of 300-500 PSI even if the transmission has lower operating pressures.
 This means that the cooler is “stronger” in all respects and will hold up to more abuse.
 Cast bronze end caps and oil lugs or “saddle” fittings.
-No wrought copper or sheet metal, please.
-Provisions for as large a zinc(s) as practical. ¼”, 3/8″ and ½” standard zincs are most practical.
+No wrought copper or sheet metal.
+Provisions for as large a zinc(s) as practical.1/4″, 3/8″ and 1/2″ standard zincs are most practical.
 The unit is sized internally and externally for the application- in other words it “fits” where it is supposed to fit.

 If you are reading this, it could very well be because you have damaged a marine transmission because of a cheesy gear cooler failure.
-IMO, many transmission oil coolers that come on new engines from today’s name brand engines companies have no place on a marine engine.
-One, the engine OEM’s typically use the cheapest one that barely meets the specifications needed, and two, most companies supply a transmission that is marginally rated for the application and size the cooler for that smaller marine gear.
+In my opinion, many transmission oil coolers that come on new engines from today’s name brand engine companies have no place on a marine engine.
+One, the engine OEM’s typically use the cheapest cooler that barely meets the specifications needed, and two, most companies supply a transmission that is marginally rated for the application and then size the cooler for that smaller marine gear.

 Common Problems & Understanding them